KiarashYavari/KiarashYavari/README.md

 - 👋 Hi, I’m @KiarashYavari
 - 👀 I’m interested in Web BackEnd and FrontEnd :)
 - 🌱 I’m currently learning React Js advanced concepts.
-- 💞️ I’m looking to Participate in a remote position as a Pyhton/Django devloper.
+- 💞️ I’m looking to Participate in a remote position as a Pyhton/Django developer.
 - 📫 How to reach me >> kiarash996@Yahoo.com or whatsapp: 0989210820863

 <!---